 Globalization, neoliberalism, economic sociology, Eastern Europe, socialism and postsocialism, gentrification, Washington, DC

-Her next project will be a book on the 1980s debt crisis from the perspectives of the second and non-aligned worlds.
-Her articles "Socialist Globalization against Capitalist Neocolonialism: The Economic Ideas behind the New International Economic Order" published in the journal Humanity (2015) and "The Struggle over Structural Adjustment: Socialist Revolution versus Capitalist Counterrevolution in Yugoslavia and the World" forthcoming in History of Political Economy are part of this project.
+Her next project will be a book on the 1980s debt crisis from the perspectives of the second and third worlds, including non-aligned worlds.
+Her articles "Socialist Globalization against Capitalist Neocolonialism: The Economic Ideas behind the New International Economic Order" published in the journal Humanity (2015) and "The Struggle over Structural Adjustment: Socialist Revolution versus Capitalist Counterrevolution in Yugoslavia and the World" in History of Political Economy (2019) are part of this project.
 She is a founding member of the new (yet to be named) working group on international development, China, World Bank, non-alignment/South-South, and economic sociology.